ojindal/Particle_filter_SLAM/readme.md

 </p>

-## I have created master cdv files syncing data of all the three sensors in different manner to fetch them needed.
+## I have created master csv files syncing data of all the three sensors in different manner to fetch them needed.
 These will automatically be created when the code file: synchronous_data.py runs

 There are total four code files that needs to be run synchronously: